Jamsek-m/kee-auth/README.md

 ### Keycloak client

-Library also provides client to perform service calls to keycloak server.
+Library also provides a client to perform service calls to keycloak server.

 To use it, configuration key `keycloak.auth.client-secret` must be provided.
 Additionally, configured client must be **confidential** and service account